vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 {% endhighlight %}

-It first gets the id of the card being moved and stores it in `mycard`.
+This script first stores the id of the card being moved in `mycard`.
 Then, it calls the `movecard` function to move that card to the next list.
 Finally, it reloads both affected lists.

 Here is the script for the delete button: